lodestar-sr/workvote/frontend/pages/privacy.md

 ### Privacy Policy Changes

-Although most changes are likely to be minor, poll-app may change its Privacy Policy from time to time. poll-app encourages visitors to frequently check this page for any changes to its Privacy Policy.
+Although most changes are likely to be minor, workvote may change its Privacy Policy from time to time. workvote encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your further use of the Services after a change to our Privacy Policy will be subject to the updated policy.

 ### About This Policy